TourmalineCore/home-local-env/README.md

     This site can’t be reached localhost refused to connect.
     ```
     if you see this in your browser please try to open in Incognito Mode
-- cannot install tormaline-core-home-ui chart
+- cannot install home-ui chart
     ```
     COMBINED OUTPUT:
-    Release "tormaline-core-home-ui" does not exist.
+    Release "home-ui" does not exist.
 Installing it now. coalesce.go:286: warning: cannot overwrite table with non table for nginx.ingress.annotations (map[]) coalesce.go:286: warning: cannot overwrite table with non table for nginx.ingress.annotations (map[])
     Error: context deadline exceeded